BEEmod/BEE2.4/dev/conditions.md

 	AddOut = output definition
   }
   Allows changing the texture for the item's output antline.
 Straight and Corner define the used texture, broken up into 3 parts separated by "|".
 The first defines the sideways scale used for the texture.
 The second defines the material, and the last (must be "static") removes the targetname of the overlay (so no info_overlay_acessor entities are created, if the texture does not toggle).
 Only the first two are required.
 If instance is present, it provides a path for a replacement version of indicator_toggle to use with the given antlines.
 Any AddOut command targets this toggle entity.
+- FaithMods
+  {
+  instvar = var_name
+  angled_targ = "angled_relay"
+  angled_in = "Trigger"
+  straight_targ = "straight_relay"
+  straight_in = "Trigger"
+  }
+  Does some specialised customisation for Faith Plate-based items.
+This will check the type of output coming from the trigger_catapult, and edit the instance based on it.
+InstVar adds a variable with the given name, that has a value of 'angled' or 'straight' depending on the type of Faith Plate.
+Use in conjunction with the InstVar result to change instances to match.
+The other four options are used (like addOut) to change the input given to the Faith Plate, since the PeTI ignores instructions for this in editoritems.

 StyleVar
   {